mayu-live/framework/README.md

 Callbacks and navigation events are sent as newline-delimited JSON over an authenticated `PATCH` stream.
-The server dispatches callbacks to the owning component and streams the resulting DOM patches back to the browser.
+The server dispatches callbacks to the owning component and streams the resulting command batches back to the browser.
 Events are at-most-once and are not replayed after a disconnect.

+Server responses are MessagePack batches.
+A batch is an ordered array of compact command tuples such as `["SetTextContent", id, text]`; one updater flush produces one batch, even when it contains only one command.

 ## 100% async